You are in

 Renegotiation claim:

-- entails the application of the rates approved by decision of the INPS Extraordinary Commissioner 72/2023;
+- entails the application of the rates approved by Board Resolution No. 44 of 12 March 2025;

 - doest not allow to move from the fixed rate to the floating rate and vice versa;

-On the other hand, to discover how to request a change in the rate from variable to fixed and vice versa, read the relevant information sheet.
+On the other hand, to discover how to claim a change in the rate from variable to fixed and vice versa, read the relevant information sheet (in Italian).

 Who is it aimed at?